Fall produce and decorations: 10:00-4:00 M, T, Th, F 9-1 Sat. Closed Wed. & Sunday

 Red Hot Poker must be grown in full sun.
 Over time they can spread to three feet.
 One of the favorite plants of hummingbirds with its bright glowing torch-like flowers.

 Lamium, also called Spotted Dead Nettle, is a semi-evergreen, mat-forming perennial noted for its heart-shaped, silvery-green leaves with wide dark green edges.
 Attractive purple flowers appear in late spring and continue sporadically into fall.
-Pictured is Purple Dragon Lamium.
+Pictured is Purple Dragon Lamium but White Nancy and Pink Pewter are also available.

 True garden classics, peonies once established will last for decades.
 Plant the eye 2 inches below the soil in a well-drained sunny location and wait for those fragrant blooms in early summer.
-Felix Crousse, Sarah Bernhardt, and Shirley Temple peonies are available.
+Karl Rosenfeld, Sarah Bernhardt, and Shirley Temple peonies are available.

 A vigorous, spreading, mat-forming, and sun-loving phlox that grows only 6" tall but spreads up to 2'.
 Will tolerate hot, dry locations once established.
 Cut back by 1/2 after flowering to stimulate denser growth and a possible light rebloom.
-Candy Stripe (pictured), Emerald Blue, Fort Hill and Scarlet Flame. available.
+Candy Stripe (pictured), Emerald Blue, Emerald Pink and Scarlet Flame. available.

-Grenadine Dream produces fragrant reddish-purple flowers from July to October.
-Visited often by hummingbirds and butterflies, these plants will grow to about 20 inches tall and 18 inches wide at maturity.
-Natascha (pictured) produces pink and white striped flowers.
+Bright Eyes (pictured)produces fragrant pink flowers from July to September.
+Visited often by hummingbirds and butterflies, these plants will grow to about 20 inches tall and 18 inches wide.
+Laura, Natasha, Nicky (deep magenta) and Starfire are also available.

 The variety named Brilliant produces large scarlet-orange flowers in spring.
 Plants will go dormant in summer, so mix these plants into the middle of beds with tall perennials to cover up the browning foliage.
 32-36" tall and 24" wide.